Decision Expected Thursday In CNN Suit Over White House Revoking Acosta's Press Pass

 "Yes," replied Burnham.

-Moreover, he observed that CNN has fifty other reporters who have White House passes.
+Moreover, he observed that CNN has 50 other reporters who have White House passes.

 What specifically is your justification for revoking Acosta's press pass, Kelly asked.